dasonchan/tic-tac-toe-api/README.md

 Set Up Instructions:
 1. Update the application ID on app.yaml to an ID you register on Google App Engine
 2. Run the app on devserver using dev_appserver.py DIR in terminal
+3. Create a new player using the create_player endpoint
+4. Use create_game endpoint to create a game.
+Remeber to save the urlsafe_key for later use

 Game Discription:
 Tic-Tac-Toe is a simple game.
 There are 9 blocks on the board and players take turn to draw 'X' or 'O' on the block.
 The player who occupies 3 consecutive blocks(vertical, horizontal, or diagonal)